-The Sustainability Faculty Learning Community, a project of the Sustainability Committee, is pleased to announce that we are accepting applications for the second cohort of faculty and staff to join the existing multidisciplinary faculty network to engage in a yearlong exploration of sustainability, the scholarship of teaching, collaboration, and community building.
-This program is open to academic and professional faculty.
-This program is funded by the Office of the Provost, the Office of Campus Sustainability, the Sustainability Committee, and Campus Auxiliary Services.
+The Sustainability Faculty Learning Community, a project of the Sustainability Committee, anticipates that in the summer of 2020, we will be accepting applications for SUNY New Paltz's fifth cohort of academic and professional faculty to join the existing multidisciplinary faculty network.
+Sustainability Faculty Fellows engage in a year-long exploration of sustainability, the scholarship of teaching, collaboration, and community building.
+It is funded by the Office of the Provost, the Office of Campus Sustainability, the Sustainability Committee, and Campus Auxiliary Services.

-Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus).
-There is a stipend of $250 to be provided to each fellow upon completion of the program and submission and presentation of the revised syllabus at the end of the Spring 2018 semester.
+Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus) or program on one of the two study days in May.
+A stipend of $250 will be granted to each fellow upon completion of the program.

 Participants in the Sustainability Faculty Fellows program are expected to:

 - Read some material prior to the January retreat

 - Attend the 2-day retreat on January 13 - 14, 2020

 - Attend two gatherings in the spring